Makespan Trade-offs for Visiting Triangle Edges: Computing the Regions,

-Next we consider a ``thin'' isosceles $\tr=\triangle ABC$ with $\angle A \leq \pi/3$, as in Figure~\ref{fig: R1regionsThinIsocleles}.
-(Eventually we will invoke the next lemma for $\angle A \rightarrow 0$.) $AK$ is the altitude corresponding to $A$. $CD, BG$ are the altitudes corresponding to $AB, AC$, respectively. $CE,BF$ (not shown) are the extreme rays of the optimal bouncing subcone corresponding to $C,B$, respectively. $H$ is the intersection of $AK$ with $BG$ (and $CD$), i.e. the orthocenter of the triangle.
+$AK$ is the altitude corresponding to $A$. $CD, BG$ are the altitudes corresponding to $AB, AC$, respectively. $CE,BF$ (not shown) are the extreme rays of the optimal bouncing subcone corresponding to $C,B$, respectively. $H$ is the intersection of $AK$ with $BG$ (and $CD$), i.e. the orthocenter of the triangle.
 Segment $EJ$ (as part of a line) is the reflection of $EC$ (as part of a line) across $AB$.
 Segment $FJ$ (as part of a line) is the reflection of $BF$ (as part of a line) across $AC$. \begin{lemma}[$R_1$ regions of a thin isosceles triangle] Consider isosceles $\tr=\triangle ABC$, with $\angle A \leq \pi/3$ and starting point $P$.
-Then, the optimal visitation strategy for $R_1(\tr,P)$ is: \\ - an LRD visitation if $P \in AEJ$, \\ - both LRD and LDR (optimal strategy is to visit first $AB$ and then move to $C$), if $P \in EDHJ$, \\ - an LDR visitation, if $P \in DBH$, and \\ - a DLR visitation if $P \in BKH$. \end{lemma}
+Then, the optimal visitation strategy for $R_1(\tr,P)$ is: \\ - An LRD visitation if $P \in AEJ$, \\ - Both LRD and LDR (optimal strategy is to visit first $AB$ and then move to $C$), if $P \in EDHJ$, \\ - An LDR visitation, if $P \in DBH$, and \\ - A DLR visitation if $P \in BKH$. \end{lemma}

-\begin{proof}[Proof sketch] The separator $AK$ is justified as in the proof of Lemma~\ref{lem: R1regionsEquilateral}.
+\begin{proof} The separator $AK$ is justified as in the proof of Lemma~\ref{lem: R1regionsEquilateral}.
 Points in region $AEJ$ are in the positive LRD bounce and subopt halfspace, and so by Lemma~\ref{lem: +bounce +subopt ordered visitiation}, the optimal $R_1$ visitation is given as a distance of $P$ to a line.
 Points in region $EDHJ$ are in the negative LRD bounce and positive subopt halfspace, and so by Lemma~\ref{lem: +bounce +subopt ordered visitiation}, the optimal $R_1$ visitation is given as a distance of $P$ to a point (the projection $C'$ of $C$ across $AB$).
-The transition in which the optimal visitation does not visit vertex $C$ happens exactly at segment $EJ$ whose extension passeses through $C'$, and in particular has the property that $JC'$ is perpendicular to $BC'$.
-Finally, the justification of separator segments $DH, BH$ follow a similar reasoning as in the proof of Lemma~\ref{lem: R1regionsEquilateral}. \end{proof}
+The transition in which the optimal visitation does not visit vertex $C$ happens exactly at segment $EJ$ whose extension passes through $C'$, and in particular has the property that $JC'$ is perpendicular to $BC'$.
+Finally, the justification of separator segments $DH, BH$ is identical to the reasoning of the equilateral triangle (see Figure~\ref{fig: R1regionsEquilateral}) as provided in the proof of Lemma~\ref{lem: R1regionsEquilateral}. \end{proof}